ObjectOops/ftcontainer-personal/README.md

     - If the build fails the first time due to the Gradle Daemon "disappearing unexpectedly", try again.
 > **Note**
 > Codespaces is a free service, but has usage limits.
 You can view your usage [here](https://github.com/settings/billing).
-> You will not be charged by default if your usage exceeds the amount allotted.
+> You will not be charged by default if your usage exceeds the amount allotted, assuming no payment information is provided for your account.

 ## Additional Options
 ### Build with GUI